 If you’d like to see how it works:

-Sometimes, artists record covers of oldies especially for the occasion, as One Direction did two years ago:
+Sometimes, artists record covers of oldies especially for the occasion, as One Direction did some years ago:

 One Direction: One Way or Another (Comic Relief 2013)